Cerkl Broadcast

 Strategy is an important component of internal communications.
 Ensure you’re communicating through the right channels at the right frequency with our Internal Communications Channel Audit worksheet.

-We can list several pain points faced by internal communicators when it comes to mobile workforce management.
-These include:
+Let’s look at some of the major pain points faced by internal communicators when dealing with mobile workforce management.

 Fragmented Communication Channels

 Internal communicators often struggle with managing communication across various channels and devices.
-Deskless workers may use different communication tools or rely on personal devices, making it difficult to ensure consistent and effective communication.
+For example, deskless workers may use different communication tools.
+Some rely on personal devices, making it difficult to ensure consistent and effective communication.

-Ann Melinger, the CEO of Brilliant Ink, states one of the most important reasons why this population is so unhappy.
-Companies often try to communicate with them using the very same methods that they use to reach people who sit behind a computer for most of their workday.
+Ann Melinger, the CEO of Brilliant Ink, emphasizes one of the most important reasons for unhappiness in this sector.
+Companies often try to communicate with mobile workers using the very same methods that they use to reach people who sit behind a computer for most of their workday.
+But it doesn’t work.

 Ann Melinger, the CEO of Brilliant Ink